EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 ## Admin routes

 ##Authentication
-To authenticate this routes, you need to generate a token to a "fake" user called admin.You should send this token and the admin string on every request's query. (like this: ?user=admint&token=token ).Please note that every route need to be authenticated expect the one which generate the token. (//api.edmdesigner.com/api/token)
+To authenticate these routes, you need to generate a token to a "fake" user called admin.You should send this token and the admin string on every request's query. (like this: ?user=admint&token=token ).Please note that every route need to be authenticated expect the one which generate the token. (//api.edmdesigner.com/api/token)

 Example: //api.edmdesigner.com/json/groups/list?user=admin&token=adminToken